 A diagnosis of mitochondrial disease can, understandably, be devastating.
 There will be many questions and emotions.
-This page is aimed at providing information and support for New Zealanders affected by mito, along with their family and friends.
+This page aims to provide information and support for New Zealanders affected by mito, along with their family and friends.

 What are mitochondria?

-We all have mitochondria.
-Mitochondria are found in every cell in our body.
-They are the tiny parts of our cells that are responsible for making energy and are known as the 'powerhouse' or battery of the cell.
-Mitochondria are necessary for growth and development.
-They create energy for our body and allow the body to perform basic functions like breathing, talking, walking and moving.
-When they work correctly they are the powerhouse for our body.
-When they don't work, the body has a power failure and major organs begin to shut down.
+There are Mitochondria in every cell in our body.
+They are the tiny parts of our cells that are responsible for making energy - the 'powerhouse' or battery of the cell.
+Through a series of complex chemical reactions, they turn glucose and oxygen into an energy chemical called ATP.
+This chemical process is called oxidative phosphorylation.
+They also produce energy from fat (fatty acid oxidation).
+When the mitochondria don't work properly, the cell has a power failure and the affected organ begins to shut down.
 This power failure is called mitochondrial disease.

 What is mitochondrial disease?

-Mitochondrial disease or mito is caused when our mitochondria are faulty and therefore unable to produce enough energy.
-This can result in damaged cells and sometimes organs beginning to fail.
-It is a degenerative disease that usually targets the parts of our body that require the most energy that are affected such as the brain, heart and muscles, but any organ system at any age can be affected.
+Mitochondrial disease or Mito is caused when our mitochondria are not working properly.
+Mitochondrial dysfunction can result in damaged cells and organ failure.
+The damage can be triggered when the body is under significant stress, such as during illness.
+Mito can be a degenerative disease that usually targets the parts of our body that require the most energy such as the brain, heart, kidneys and muscles, but any organ system at any age can be affected.
 At present, there is no cure for mitochondrial disease.

-The severity of mito symptoms differs from person to person and everyone's journey is different.
-One hallmark of mito is multi-organ disease.
-In babies in particular, the brain is invariably involved.
-Some common symptoms might be:
+The severity of Mito symptoms differs from person to person, even within the same family.
+Everyone's journey is different.
+Many people will have multi-organ disease.
+In babies, the brain is often involved.
+Some symptoms might be:

-- neurological problems: stroke-like events affecting specific parts of the brain
+- stroke-like events affecting specific parts of the brain

 All of the proteins in our body are made from our DNA - our genetic material that makes us human.
-We have 2 lots of DNA in every cell.
+We have 2 types of DNA:

-- Our nuclear DNA (nDNA) which we inherit from our parents.
-There are over 20,000 genes in our nDNA; each gene has a different job to do.
+- Our nuclear DNA (nDNA) which we inherit from both parents.
+There are over 20,000 genes in our nDNA.
 Over 1,000 are involved in helping the mitochondria function.

-- Mitochondrial DNA (mtDNA) which is passed down from our mother as only the egg contains mtDNA.
+- Mitochondrial DNA (mtDNA) which is inherited from our mother as only the egg contains mtDNA.
 This is a ring of DNA found in every mitochondria.
+It contains 37 genes.

 Mitochondrial disease can be caused by one of the following:

-- a fault (mutation) in the nDNA that is inherited from both parents (autosomal recessive)
+- a fault (mutation) in the nDNA that is inherited from both parents (autosomal recessive inheritance)

-- a mutation passed down from one affected parent (autosomal dominant)
+- a mutation in nDNA passed down from one affected parent (autosomal dominant or X-linked)